 Neuroscience of Maastricht University as meant by article 9.12 o.
 Board of Admission: the board responsible for judging the admissibility of the candidate to the programme;

 p.
-Programme the representation and advisory board that carries out the duties described in Article 9.18 and 9.38c of the Act;
+Programme the representation and advisory board that carries out the q.
+UM: Maastricht University.

+Committee duties described in Article 9.18 and 9.38c of the Act;